itsjoesullivan/js-vim/design.md

 ###Other stuff

 There are other dimensions to vim than text editing: syntax highlighting; formatting; plugins; ... .
 Those dimensions can largely be implemented alongside the above syntax.
 The above architecture says nothing about document structure, and it's possible to define such structure in a custom mode, though likely that's better defined at a lower level along with rendering logic.
-The main point is that the above design allows most development to occur at a relatively high level that's roughly the equivalent of key commands, which only a minimal handful of operations (search, delete, insert, select, move, copy) operating on the application internals / document structure.
+The main point is that the above design allows most development to occur at a relatively high level that's roughly the equivalent of key commands.
+Only a handful of operations (search, delete, insert, select, move, copy) need to operate on the application internals / document structure.